-As of July 2016 Ronhill have been awarded ‘Leader Status’ by Fair Wear Foundation, the highest of their performance benchmarking categories, for a third year running.
+As of May 2019 Ronhill has been awarded ‘Leader Status’ by Fair Wear Foundation, the highest of their performance benchmarking categories, for a third year running.

 Together with Fair Wear Foundation (FWF), Ronhill are working to achieve fair working conditions worldwide.
-Ronhill has been a member of FWF since 2012 and has developed a close partnership with FWF, working together with them continuously over the past 4 years.
-In order to reach Leader status, Ronhill achieved a monitoring percentage of 91% in the FWF Brand Performance Check for 2016.
+Mountain Equipment has been a member of FWF since 2012 and has developed a close partnership with FWF, working together with them continuously over the past 7 years.
+In order to reach Leader status, Ronhill achieved a monitoring percentage of 90% in the FWF Brand Performance Check for 2018.
 In these annual reviews, FWF verifies member brands regarding their progress in implementing labour standards and improving working conditions.
 This marks a significant achievement by the business as only around 10% of FWF member brands manage to fulfil the requirements to be awarded Leader status.

 In regularly scheduled audits, FWF monitors working conditions and social standards in individual production facilities.
 During the audit, employees are questioned both inside and outside of the manufacturing plant without the presence of management.
 Where standards are found to be below FWF requirements a “Corrective Action Plan” is produced which sets out what must be done by the brand, within a clear timeframe.

 OUTDOOR & SPORTS COMPANY (OSC) BRAND PERFORMANCE CHECK